adamwan-nexplore/guidebook-nxp-hk/how-we-develop/type-systems.md

 12. Be avoid to use `!`

 13. Inlay Hints is a great feature in VSCode.
 It can show the types inferred.
-Check [here](../what-we-use/vs-code.md#settings)
+Check [VS Code Settings](../what-we-use/vs-code.md#settings)

 ## Reference